shiv9604/quant-research-and-systems/Forex/forex.md

     If you have missed the momentum candle of news event in the current trend checkout for reversal candlestick, chart pattern & take entry on that pattern by keeping stoploss above the pattrn levels or according to pattern rules.

     Set the take profit on the levels from where market grabbed momentum and keep triling stop loss levels on retracements or new levels formation, You can add more quantiy as well with the same to maximize the benifits.

-### Difference between professional & Profitable trader

-Professional trader does have knowledge about trading & technicals but not making consistant profits.

-Profitable forex trader is trader which makes the profits the consistantly with his setup & strategy.

-Profitablity comes with experience & learning from the mistakes throughout our trading journey.

 ### Risk to Reward